hhornbacher/idso1070-protocol/lib/README.md

 ### Response packet

-This packet has the fixed size of 509 bytes.
+This packet has a fixed size of 509 bytes.

 Section|Address|Size (byte)|Description
 -|-|-|-